 Standard Definition

-Snippet suitability describes the structural property of web content to be used in the form of short fragment citations — in Google's featured snippets, in AI Overviews, in AI answers from ChatGPT, Claude, or Perplexity.
-The property arises through clear defining entry sentences per section, concise enumerations, tabular data, and semantically clean HTML structure.
-Snippet-suitable content is more frequently inline-cited by AI systems and is a central visibility lever in the AI search era.
-By contrast, narrative argumentations that only make sense as a whole work worse — the individual sentence doesn't carry isolated, so it isn't used as a fragment.
+Snippet-readiness describes the structural property of web content that allows it to be used as short fragment-citations — in Google's AI Overviews, in AI answers from ChatGPT, Claude, or Perplexity, and (with substantially reduced reach since 2025) in the classical Featured Snippets.
+The property emerges from clearly defining opening sentences per section, concise lists, tabular data, and semantically clean HTML structure.
+Snippet-ready content is inline-cited more frequently by AI systems and serves as a central visibility lever in the AI-search era.
+By contrast, narrative arguments that only make sense as a whole perform worse — the single sentence does not carry isolated, so it does not get used as a fragment.

 What this means in mandate practice